-In college, my medical-student boyfriend’s idea of a good time was to get me a little liquored up and sneak into the dissection laboratory.
-Not where they kept the frogs, cats or pigs.
-Where they kept the human bodies.
+In college, my medical-student boyfriend’s idea of a good time was to get me liquored up and sneak into the dissection laboratory.
+Not where they kept the frogs, cats or pigs — where they kept human shells.

 I remember ogling one cadaver, an elderly man, somebody’s dearly departed grandfather who was completely naked.
 His spotted skin — age spots — had a faint yellow-blue haze, likely from chemicals replacing his bodily fluids.
 His mouth was propped open, possibly wired.
 I half-expected to hear him snore or cough up phlegm, he seemed that real.
 That is, “recent.”
 His hair was stubble — maybe former military, because other than being dead he looked in decent shape — and age spots showed through on his scalp, too.
 His toes were bulbous.
 His wrinkles stood starched, like peaks of bakery meringue.

 The shock came when I walked around the table and saw he was sawed in half.
 Everything from his brain to his penis was bisected like a magician’s trick turned sour.
 I peered through a diorama of tissue that brought back the cellophane leaflets of childhood encyclopedias.
 Dead nerves, numbed senses — the halved eyeball a particular eye-opener.

 University-affiliated programs supply an estimated 10,000-15,000 cadavers a year to nearly 140 medical schools in the USA.
 Of those, a portion are rejected because of weight and height limits.
 Embalming adds at least 40% of deader weight to what the scale read for the animated organism, making an obese person all the more difficult for morticians or technicians to manipulate.
 Cutting through so much fat would likely frustrate students who are going after just the basics of anatomy, the rationale goes.
 Grim fact: If we don’t take care of our bodies while alive, we make disgusting death specimens, facing eternal rejection.